-In consultation with the Top-Level Sports Committee, eligible students may choose to make use of university sports facilities, such as gyms, free of charge.
+In consultation with the Top-Level Sports Committee, the eligible students are allowed to freely use the university sports facilities, such as gyms, and receive the UnionCard free of charge.
 This allows students to cut down on the travel time needed to practice their sport and maintain their physical condition.
+The forms of support described above are summarized in the table below.
+Declarations of the costs can be submitted through the online application form (https://webapps.utwente.nl/sst).

 Support Scheme for Top-Level sports Custom-made tutoring?
 Grants?
 Free use of university facilities?
-Category 1 Athletes with A, HP- or B status as defined by NOCNSF Athletes who compete at the highest international senior level Athletes who compete at the highest international junior level Yes Yes Yes Category 2 Athletes who compete at the highest national senior- or junior level Athletes who previously belonged to category 1 and will re-join that category in the short term Yes No Yes
+Category 1 Athletes with A, HP- or B status Athletes who compete at the highest international senior level Athletes who compete at the highest international junior level Yes Yes Yes Category 2 Athletes who compete at the highest national senior- or junior level Athletes who previously belonged to category 1 and will re-join that category in the short term Yes No Yes